 Upon successful completion, students will have the knowledge and skills to:

-  - Understand the wide range of medical and industrial applications which use nuclear radiation.
+- Differentiate between the wide range of medical and industrial applications that use nuclear radiation.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component which may consist of 10 x 2 hours of lectures, 5 x 2 hours of tutorials, and 5 x 3 hours of lab sessions scheduled through the semester.

 - Approximately 85 hours of self-directed study which will include preparation for lectures, laboratory sessions in the Heavy Ion Accelerator Facility, and other assessment tasks.

 - Nuclear Physics – Principles and Applications – John Lilley (Ch.
 5-9)

 - Introductory Nuclear Physics – Kenneth S. Krane (Ch.
 6, 7 and 20)